 It could also mean to dupe someone as in “Il t’ai bien niqué sur ce coup-là!” meaning “he really duped you on that one!”.

-With more sexual references there is “couilles“, which literally translates to “t*sticles”.
+With more below-the-belt references there is “couilles“, which literally translates to “t*sticles”.
 Similar to the English, “stop breaking my balls”, there is “arrêtes de me casser les couilles“.

 As a swear word, it can be used as “Il y a une grosse couille, plus rien ne marche!” meaning “there was a big fuck-up, nothing works anymore.”